 In rare cases, atorvastatin can cause a condition that results in the breakdown of skeletal muscle tissue, leading to kidney failure.
 Call your doctor right away if you have unexplained muscle pain, tenderness, or weakness especially if you also have fever, unusual tiredness, or dark colored urine.

 Call your doctor at once if you have:

 - severe drowsiness, feeling like you might pass out;

-- chest pain spreading to the arm or shoulder, nausea, sweating, general ill feeling; or
+- worsening chest pain, or chest pain spreading to the arm or jaw, nausea, sweating, general ill feeling; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.